amcd13/pfgadgets/README.md

 - method - defines the harmonic load flow method (0 - balanced, 1 - unbalanced)
 ---
 ### pfgadgets.LoadFlow
-*__pfgadgets.LoadFlow(method=0, autoTap=0, feederScaling=0, opScen=None)__*
+*__pfgadgets.LoadFlow(method=0, auto_tap=0, feeder_scaling=0, op_scen=None)__*

 *Description*: This class is designed to perform a load flow calculation

 *Parameters*:
 - method - defines the load flow method (0 - balanced, 1 - unbalanced)
-- autoTap - defines whether to enable automatic tap changing (0 - off, 1 - on)
+- auto_tap - defines whether to enable automatic tap changing (0 - off, 1 - on)
-- feederScaling - defines whether to enable feeder load scaling (0 - off, 1 - on)
+- feeder_scaling - defines whether to enable feeder load scaling (0 - off, 1 - on)
-- opScen - defines the operation scenario to activate before calculation (if None then no operation scenario will be activated)
+- op_scen - defines the operation scenario to activate before calculation (if None then no operation scenario will be activated)
 ---
 ### pfgadgets.ShortCircuit
-*__pfgadgets.ShortCircuit(object_name, faultType='3psc', calculate=0, setSelect=None, opScen=None)__*
+*__pfgadgets.ShortCircuit(object_name, faultType='3psc', calculate=0, set_select=None, op_scen=None)__*

 *Description*: This class is designed to perform a short-circuit calculation

 *Parameters*:
 - object_name - Name of object to perform short-circuit calculation on.
 If setSelect!=None then a set can be passed instead of an object
-- faultType - Defines the type of fault to use during short-circuit calculation
+- fault_type - Defines the type of fault to use during short-circuit calculation
 - calculate - Defines whether to use maximum or minimum fault calculation (0 - maximum, 1 - minimum)
-- setSelect - Defines whether a set or single object is used for calculation (None - single object, != None - set)
+- set_select - Defines whether a set or single object is used for calculation (None - single object, != None - set)
+- op_scen - defines the operation scenario to activate before calculation (if None then no operation scenario will be activated)

 *Attributes*:
 - .obj - Returns object/s where short-circuit calculation was performed